rdkcentral/Thunder/docs/plugin/interfaces/interfaces.md

 All COM-RPC interfaces inherit virtually from `IUnknown`.
 As with Microsoft COM, this contains 3 vital methods:

-* **QueryInterface** - allows clients to dynamically discover (at run time) whether or not an interface is supported.
+* **QueryInterface()** - provides interface navigation.
+Allows clients to dynamically discover (at run time) whether or not an interface is supported.
 Given an interface ID, if the plugin supports that interface than a pointer to that interface will be returned, otherwise will return nullptr.
-* **AddRef** - increase the reference count on the object
+* **AddRef()** - lifetime management.
+Increase the reference count on the object
-* **Release** - decrement the reference count on the object.
+* **Release()** -  lifetime management.
+Decrement the reference count on the object.
 When 0, it is safe to destroy the object

 #### Interface Characteristics